emersonfsti/edabit/readme.md

 - 013 - Is the Number Less than or Equal to Zero?:
 _Create a function that takes a number as its only argument and returns true if it's less than or equal to zero, otherwise return false.
 Examples: lessThanOrEqualToZero(5) ➞ false, lessThanOrEqualToZero(0) ➞ true, lessThanOrEqualToZero(-2) ➞ true.
 Notes: Don't forget to return the result.
 If you get stuck on a challenge, find help in the Resources tab.
 If you're really stuck, unlock solutions in the Solutions tab._

+- 014 - Basketball Points:
+_You are counting points for a basketball game, given the amount of 2-pointers scored and 3-pointers scored, find the final points for the team and return that value.
+Examples: points(1, 1) ➞ 5, , points(7, 5) ➞ 29, points(38, 8) ➞ 100_

 ## Resp: https://github.com/emersonfsti/edabit/tree/main/js